Henric Holmberg

-Sven Martin Henric Holmberg (born 4 January 1946) is a Swedish actor, director and scriptwriter.
+Sven Martin Henric Holmberg (4 January 1946 – 10 February 2026) was a Swedish actor, director and scriptwriter.

-Biography
+Life and career

+He had his breakthrough role in Sven Klang's Combo (1976).
 Holmberg started acting in different leftist theater groups, and in 1977 he participated in the Tent Project, a musical theater performance on the history of the Swedish working class movement, in which he had played the role of the Swedish Communist leader Zeth Höglund.

-Holmberg has played many historical parts.
+He played many historical parts.
 He portrayed Rutger Macklean in Macklean, a 1993 drama show for Sveriges Television.
-Holmberg has also portrayed Adolf Hitler in the play Albert Speer at Gothenburg City Theatre in 2001, which was also later aired on TV.
+Holmberg also portrayed Adolf Hitler in the play Albert Speer at Gothenburg City Theatre in 2001, which was also later aired on television.

+Holmberg died on 10 February 2026, at the age of 80.